amitspudkey/DataIku_Project/README.md

 # DataIku_Project

-## This project was create for DataIku's hiring process.
+## This project was create for DataIku'.

 It uses US census data and aims to predict if a person has and income greater than $50,000.